Voltron369/launcher/README.md

 # Flight Simulator System Monitor

 A PowerShell script with a graphical user interface (GUI) that checks the status of your flight simulator setup before launch.
-It verifies that your USB device is connected and all required background applications are running, ensuring you're ready for flight\! ✈️
+It verifies that your USB devices are connected and all required background applications are running, ensuring you're ready for flight\! ✈️

 <img width="908" height="859" alt="Image" src="https://github.com/user-attachments/assets/f10c3fbc-a119-4e6e-bae5-5e2c28ee7edc" />